Relatively-periodic solutions of planetary systems with satellites and systems with slow and fast variables: Introduction

 \section{Introduction}

 We study the partial case of the planar $N+1$ body problem, $N\ge2$, that can be characterized as ``the problem on the motion of a planetary system with satellites''.

 An effective estimate for the number of smooth two-parameter families of symmetric periodic solutions of this problem in a rotating coordinate system is proved (theorems \ref {th1}, \ref {th:ust}(A) and corollary \ref {cor:3bodies}($\exists$) about ``solutions of the first kind'').
 Sufficient conditions for orbital stability in linear approximation for some of these solutions are given (theorem \ref {th:ust}(B)).
 Generating symmetric periodic solutions are described (theorem \ref {th1}).
 The necessity of a nondegeneracy condition is proved (theorem \ref {th:degen:sym} and corollary \ref {cor:3bodies}($\nexists$)).
 The periodic solutions under our investigation are close to collections of independent ``circular'' solutions of the corresponding Kepler problems for each planet and each satellite.
-Via the averaging method (theorem \ref {th:mult} and corollary \ref {cor:unic:basis}), the listed results are generalized to a wide class of Hamiltonian systems with slow and fast variables (theorems \ref {th1'}--\ref {th:nondeg}).
+Via properties of periodic solutions of the Hill problem in the Lunar theory (Lemma \ref {lem:mult} and Theorem \ref {th:mult}), which were proved in \cite {K:vest13} by means of the averaging method on a submanifold, the listed results are generalized to a wide class of Hamiltonian systems with slow and fast variables (theorems \ref {th1'}--\ref {th:nondeg}).